ICHydro/Riverlabs/docs/index.md

 The Riverlabs loggers are a series of low-cost environmental loggers based on the Arduino bootloader.
 This makes them easy to program with a PC without the need for additional hardware (except for an FTDI cable) or proprietary software.
 It also provides the flexibility to extend and alter them to fit specific applications and workflows.

+!!! tip "New to Riverlabs Loggers?"
+    This site will get you up and running with your Riverlabs environmental logger in minutes.
+        - For detailed technical information, see the [Developer Manual](../../arduino.md).
+        - For detailed user information, see the [User Manual](../../quickstart.md).

 ## Overview and Specifications

 ### Wari